 Price and availability

 If you don’t have a 4K HDR TV, getting the most out of the premium console will cost you quite a bit more on top of that.
-The Xbox One S, meanwhile, costs around $300 for a “starter bundle” that includes a three-month Xbox Game Pass, which allows you to play a wide variety of games without purchasing them outright.
+The Xbox One S, meanwhile, costs around $300 for a starter bundle that includes a three-month Xbox Game Pass, which allows you to play a wide variety of games without purchasing them outright.
 The Xbox One S also regularly goes on sale, so you can almost always find it for less than $300.
 If you opt to go disc-less, the all-digital Xbox One S costs a mere $250 by default.

-There may not be a clear winner in the price discussion, but there is a clear loser.
 Even with meaningful performance improvements, the Xbox One X is a big ask at this stage in the Xbox One’s lifecycle.
 If you don’t already own an Xbox One console, it might be an easier pill to swallow, but for those sitting pretty with an Xbox One or Xbox One S, the jump may not feel worthwhile, especially considering that the next-gen Xbox will launch toward the end of 2020.

 Winner: Xbox One S